-There has been much research effort in machine learning and statistics for sequential anomaly detection \cite{Chandola2010, Xu2010, Chung2015, Doshi2020}.
-However, most of the existing methods cannot be directly applied here for the following reasons.
-(1) Many existing works consider detecting anomalous sequences ``as a whole'' rather than detect in an online fashion, and decisions can not be made until the sequence has been fully observed.
-(2) The one-class data situation requires an unsupervised approach for anomaly detection.
-However, most sequential anomaly detection algorithms are based on supervised learning.
+Although there has been much research effort in machine learning and statistics for anomaly detection using sequential data \cite{Chandola2010, Xu2010, Chung2015, Doshi2020}, we cannot use existing methods here directly for the following reasons.
+First, many existing works consider detecting anomalous sequences ``as a whole'' rather than detecting in an online fashion.
+Second, the one-class data situation requires an unsupervised approach for anomaly detection; however, most sequential anomaly detection algorithms are based on supervised learning.